-Jeff Lyash, President, Ontario Power Generation
+Jeff Lyash, President and CEO, Ontario Power Generation

 Mike Rencheck, President and CEO, Bruce Power

-Gaëtan Thomas, President and CEO, New Brunswick Power (invited)
+Gaëtan Thomas, President and CEO, New Brunswick Power

 Our governments promise evidence-based approaches to policy.
 Nowhere is such an approach more needed than in the analysis of climate change impacts and GHG reduction.
 How to temper high-flown aspiration with hard data and engineering?
 New Nuclear aims to make a real contribution to the low-carbon economy, while protecting the environment.
 Can we find new ways to engage communities on science-based solutions and gain their support?